 Head of Programmatic

-While it is first and foremost an ad server, Campaign Manager has several added features and benefits that make it a useful tool for end to end media campaign execution, from planning campaigns through to reporting on them.
-Advertisers can use Campaign Manager to target ads anywhere (instead of exclusively in Google Ads, for example) which makes it a great tool if you are running large display campaigns across multiple platforms.
+While it is first and foremost an ad server, Campaign Manager has several added features and benefits that make it a useful tool for end to end media campaign execution.
+From planning campaigns through to reporting on them, advertisers can use Campaign Manager to target ads anywhere (instead of exclusively in Google Ads, for example) making it a great tool if you are running large display campaigns across multiple platforms.

-Campaign Manager has the added benefit of natively integrating with Google Marking Platform products, so the process of creating, trafficking, running and reporting on ads can be smoothly carried out.
+Campaign Manager has the added benefit of natively integrating with Google Marking Platform products, so the process of creating, trafficking and reporting on ads can be smoothly carried out.

 In this blog, we will run through exactly what Campaign Manager is and how it can be used.